Many people I meet have the idea that Financial Planning is just for "rich people".

 An illustration may help.

-The trip will happen the first full week of December 2022.
-I will travel to Ecuador, and I expect the trip to cost at least $6,000.
+The trip will happen in the summer of 2024.
+I will spend at least two weeks in Iceland, and I expect the trip to cost at least $10,000.
 I intend to pay for the trip from current income.

 If you can’t get that specific with your goals, your chance of reaching them is quite poor.